Herbs List

 Part Used: Seeds

 Anise tea is made from the plant’s seeds.
 Is has a strong licorice taste.
-It is consumed to improve digestion, prevent flatulence, reduce bad breath and to treat coughs.
+Anise is consumed to improve digestion, prevent flatulence, reduce bad breath and to treat coughs.

 Arnica